pysat/pysat/docs/quickstart.rst

 ----

-Pysat will maintain organization of data from various platforms.
+pysat will maintain organization of data from various platforms.
 Upon the first

 .. code:: python